 - Put soaked cashews, coconut oil, apple cider vinegar, water, garlic, basil, salt and pepper into a high speed blender or food processor.
 Blend until smooth, stopping to scrape down the sides as required.
 Taste and adjust seasoning if needed.

-- Spoon 3-4 tbsp of cashew mixture into the bottom of your lined loaf tin and use a spatula to spread thinly and evenly.
+- Spoon 3-4 tablespoon of cashew mixture into the bottom of your lined loaf tin and use a spatula to spread thinly and evenly.

 - Trim eggplant slices and arrange in a neat layer.
 You'll probably have to jigsaw them a bit to fit.